 Finding the right partner and then learning to live with him often involves a lot of time and effort.
 Some people reach an age at which they doubt whether it is worth the effort.
 The price of adjusting to a new person may be too high—one reason being that the presence of her late husband, whether for good or bad, will remain with her most of the time.

-It might be romantic to remember the late husband as a great lover who completely filled the widow's heart and thus prevents her from falling in love again; but this is not very common, since profound loving relationships that last forever are not frequent.
+It might be romantic to remember the late husband as a great lover who completely filled the widow's heart and thus prevents her from falling in love again, but this is not very common since profound, loving relationships that last forever are not frequent.
 In many cases, the personal relationship would have been satisfactory, but not one in which a great fire burned constantly in the couple's hearts.
-It is likely to have been good and comfortable but not what we are presented with in romantic movies.
+It is likely to have been good and comfortable, but not what we are presented with in romantic movies.
 In such situations, the considerations about whether to enter a new marital framework are typically more mundane and relate to maintaining a comfortable life.
 As Nancy, a widow, indicates:

-"The difficulties in falling in love again has usually nothing to do with a profound love for the late husband, but to other reasons, such as mental and physical fatigue, the attitudes of children and friends, the joy of being independent and free to do whatever you like, reading at the middle of the night, not needing to cook every week, having sex only when you really want it, and not willing to get used to a new person with his wishes and oddities.
+"The difficulties in falling in love again have usually nothing to do with a profound love for the late husband, but to other reasons, such as mental and physical fatigue, the attitudes of children and friends, the joy of being independent and free to do whatever you like, reading at the middle of the night, not needing to cook every week, having sex only when you really want it, and not willing to get used to a new person with his wishes and oddities.
 The heart may include this person, but the question is whether it is worth the effort."

 How soon should I fall in love again?